chrishobcroft/genesis-distribution/README.md

   - See [lockdrop data](./lockdrop-data.md) for an overview of this data

-- Allocations to Addresses owned by participants in the Straightedge Launch Community
+- Allocations to Addresses proposed by participants in the Straightedge Launch Community

   - _The amounts allocated to these addresses has not yet been finalised_